LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/hostile/Gundabad_Orc_Chieftain.md

 Like other traders and commanders, Gundabad Orc Chieftains do not seek out foes to target, even if enemy players or NPCs come within their sight range.
 If attacked, or if a fellow Gundabad NPC is killed within their sight range, they will fight the offender.
 If a player is friendly with Gundabad but does not have enough alignment to hire from them, they will refuse to trade and instead greet the player with a hail of insults.

+## Equipment

+Gundabad Orc Chieftains have some of the best equipment in the game, wearing full Gundabad Uruk armour aside from a helmet.
+They wield a Gundabad Uruk Cleaver, a melee weapon dealing 8 damage, equal to a sword.

 ## Strategy